andipfeff/surfs_up/README.md

 ## Overview

-W. Avy, potential investor for the Surf & Shake Shop, has requested a weather analysis to ensure that this is a sound business investment.
-He is looking for weather trends in Oahu for the months of December and June, so that he can assess if this will be a year round sustainable business.
+W. Avy, a potential investor, has requested a weather analysis to ensure that the Surf & Shake Shop business plan is a sound investment and is sustainable year round.
+He has asked for weather trends in Oahu for the months of December and June.
 Using SQLite and SQLAlchemy in conjunction with numpy and pandas a Python query was created that looks at historical weather data for multiple years for the months of June and December.

 ## Results
 Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed